 Within the framework of the testbed the best means of building an efficient autonomous production system that is carbon-dioxide-free and has the highest conceivable level of safety will be studied.
 The project aims to achieve zero carbon dioxide emissions, with higher safety for workers while increasing productivity by 50 per cent including deeper mining activities.

-"We’re proud to be a part of this collaboration between companies in SUM.
+"We’re proud to be a part of this collaboration between companies.
 Electrification and automation are two important parameters to focus on to increase sustainability in the mining industry.
 The innovations required to reach the top are not something that any individual player has the opportunity to develop," says Björn Jonsson, Head of Process Automation, ABB Sweden.